Kareem Jackson: 2017

 Throughout training camp, Jackson faced stiff competition from third-year Kevin Johnson.
 The former was ultimately surpassed on the depth chart and was named the Texans' slot cornerback to begin the regular season behind starting outside cornerbacks Johnson and Joseph.

 During Houston's 7–29 season-opening loss to the Jaguars, Jackson recorded six combined tackles.
 On September 14, Jackson caused Cincinnati Bengals' rookie wide receiver John Ross to fumble, which teammate Jadeveon Clowney recovered and returned for 49 yards to set up the Texans' offense on a field goal scoring drive.
 He was thrown into the starting lineup after Joseph left in the second quarter with a shoulder injury, and Johnson left after suffering a MCL sprain.
 Jackson led the Texans with seven combined tackles and had his first career sack on Bengals' quarterback Andy Dalton.
 Jackson remained a starter in the absence of Johnson, who was ruled out for four-to-six weeks.
+He finished the 2017 with one sack, 73 tackles, one interception, and ten passes defended.

 2018

 In the offseason following organized team activities, HC O'Brien announced that Jackson would be moved to free safety full-time.
 The move was made after Jackson's struggles at cornerback the previous season, and starting free safety Andre Hal was diagnosed with Hodgkin's lymphoma.

 Despite this statement, Jackson started in all 16 games at right cornerback alongside Joseph at left cornerback in 2018; third-round rookie Justin Reid was free safety for the season, and Johnson only played in one game that season after suffering a concussion in the season opener.
+He finished the 2018 season with one sack, 87 total tackles, two interceptions, 17 passes defended, two forced fumbles, and one fumble recovery.